chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the _-leć_ verbs of the type: _myśleć (myślałem/myślałam, myślałeś/myślałaś, myślał/myślała/myślało...)_
 - [x] Support for the past-tense forms of the _-pomnieć_ verbs of the type: _zapomnieć (zapomniałem/zapomniałam, zapomniałeś/zapomniałaś, zapomniał/zapomniała/zapomniało...)_
 - [x] Support for the past-tense forms of the _-trzeć_ verbs of the type: _patrzeć (patrzyłem/-łam, patrzyłeś/-łaś, patrzył/-ła/-ło...)_
+- [x] Support for the past-tense forms of the _-aść_ verbs of the type: _kraść (kradłem/kradłam, kradłeś/kradłaś, kradł/kradła/kradło...)_
+- [x] Support for the past-tense forms of the _wiedzieć_ verbs of the type: _wiedzieć (wiedziałem/wiedziałam, wiedziałeś/wiedziałaś, wiedział/wiedziała/wiedziało...)_
+- [x] Support for the past-tense forms of the _-eść_ verbs of the type: _nieść (niosłem/niosłam, niosłeś/niosłaś, niósł/niosła/niosło...)_
 - [x] Support for the past-tense forms of the _wieść_ verbs of the type: _wieść (wiodłem/wiodłam, wiodłeś/wiodłaś, wiódł/wiodła/wiodło...)_
 - [x] Support for the past-tense forms of the _wieźć_ verbs of the type: _wieźć (wiozłem/wiozłam, wiozłeś/wiozłaś, wiózł/wiozła/wiozło...)_